 Known for its beautiful scenery, Spanish history, and the International Balloon Fiesta, Albuquerque is home to our fourth development center and nearly 200 of our colleagues.
 Development Center Director Margret Bailey shares what makes ABQ so special.

 The culture in our Albuquerque Development Center is “a crucible for leaders of all varieties,” and personal accountability combined with the Rural Sourcing focus on teamwork, collaboration, and collegiality produce an ownership approach to everything, “which is fantastic if you want a center full of smart, confident trust-but-questioners,” says Margret.
 In ABQ, everyone is encouraged to be themselves wholeheartedly, whether that’s by drawing comics, 3D modeling and printing, or sharing your passion for neurolinguistic programming.
 All of our colleagues truly enjoy learning from each other, which facilitated the creation of the Maker Space, where colleagues lead workshops including acrylic painting and tie-dying.
-Senior Consultant Mark Winchell even taught the center how to build a functional camp stove from aluminum cans!
+Principal Consultant Mark Winchell even taught the center how to build a functional camp stove from aluminum cans!

 Trick or treat